cneralich/terraform-azurerm-azure-full-hashistack/README.md

 # Azure HashiStack Terraform Module

 _Provisions resources for a HashiStack auto-scaling group in Azure.
-This does not auto-install the HashiStack, that information must be provided as `custom_data`._
+This does not auto-install the HashiStack, that information must be provided as `azure_vm_custom_data`.
+As such, this only works with the quick-start guide for now._

 ## Deployment Prerequisites